ngs-docs/2021-august-remote-computing/_main.utf8.md

 In a script, we can do the same thing - (we covered how to create and edit files with `nano` from Workshop 2!):

-Create a script file with nano:
+Create a script file with nano - The file extension for shell scripts is '.sh'.
 ```
 nano first_script.sh
 ```